8 Reasons Why Bamboo is an Amazing Plant

 7. It helps to hold the soil together

 Because bamboo is a grass, it has a very shallow root system — with rhizomes only populating the top 6 inches of the soil.
 The rest of the roots only spread around 14 inches deeper.
 But because the roots are so densely clumped, they do a great job at holding the top layer of the soil together, thus preventing soil erosion.

 8. It lifts women up

 Seriously!
 The light weight of bamboo allows women to participate in the bamboo economy, giving them access to a potentially lucrative source of income, and can help secure them a place in decision-making in political, economic and public life.
 Some examples of products they can make with this self-sustaining resource are: bamboo briquettes, charcoal, incense sticks, and furniture.
 Pretty amazing, right?

 But isn’t bamboo invasive?

 Well, it depends on which type we’re talking about — running or clumping?
 In running bamboo, the rhizome grows horizontally away from the culm, and can indeed spread rapidly over large areas of land.
 Conversely, the rhizomes of clumping bamboo grow vertically, spreading upward and growing directly off of each other.
-Aboveground, this causes the new shoots to “clump” together — and thankfully, that means it isn't invasive.
+Above-ground, this causes the new shoots to “clump” together — and thankfully, that means it isn't invasive.
 It also depends on where you are and whether bamboo grows naturally in the region.
-It is native to tropical, sub-tropical, and temperate climates and is most common in Asia and South America - though it also grows in parts of Australia, Africa, and southern US.
+It is native to tropical, sub-tropical, and temperate climates and is most common in Asia and South America - though it also grows in parts of Australia, Africa, and in the southern United States.